wavefrontshaping/ALP4lib/README.md

 ## Requirements

 * Windows 32 or 64,
-* Vialux drivers and the ALP4.X dll files available for download on [Vialux website](http://www.vialux.de/en/).
+* Vialux drivers and the ALP4.X dll files available for download on [Vialux website](http://www.vialux.de/en/),

-**Warning:** Still display issues with Python 3.X, a fix is on its way.
+* Compatible Python 2.7 and 3.X.

 ## Citing the code